How to save for a down payment to buy a home?

 Information

 All the information and data provided on this website are for information purposes only; they are not intended to provide advice or recommendations of a financial, legal, accounting or tax nature with respect to investments.
 Although they are deemed reliable, no representation or warranty, express or implied, is made as to the accuracy, quality or completeness of this information and data.
-The opinions expressed should not be construed as a solicitation or offer to purchase or sell the units referred to herein and should not be viewed as a recommendation.
-We recommend you consult your advisor.
+The opinions expressed should not be construed as a solicitation or an offer for the subscription or sale of shares of the Fonds de solidarité FTQ or the units referred to herein and should not be viewed as a recommendation.
+We recommend you consult your legal advisor.

 FlexiFonds de solidarité FTQ Inc.